 On that first trip to the States, I regret not having more time.
 More time to get to know the way of the Amish, more time strolling the streets of Boston instead of a vague memory of a Trolley Tour.
 I want to go back and have a picnic in Boston Common, to hear the stories of the witch trials, to taste my way around the city’s eateries.

 I might go back one day or I might not.
 But the important thing was to learn the lesson of taking time.
 I have no interest in creating a massive list of places to tick off.
 I want my travel to be full of stories, experiences, and personal connections.

-The other factor that I like about Slow Travel is that I can be creative.
+The other factor that I like about Slow Travel is that I can be creative, I can catch up on work, and I can just hang out without feeling like I am missing something.
 Our last group trip was a Painting Trip, but I also like to take photos and write.
 That takes time.
 I don’t want to be rushed.
 Slow Travel lends itself to creative people.
 It allows us the time to nurture our soul indulging in our passions.

 While others painted the stunning view over the valley from Cortona, I sat on a stone wall and wrote.
 My thoughts, feelings, emotions.
 It became my next blog post.
 Never had I felt more creative than sitting there.
 No rush, no constraints, just time.